Kenai River Guide Application Logo

 NON-COMPETITIVE COMMERCIAL USE PERMIT APPLICATION

-• A Commercial Use Permit (CUP) is required for anyone conducting commercial activities (as defined in 11 AAC 12.340(19) *) within any unit of the State Park system.
-Examples of commercial activities include guided activities, charter services, transportation services, outfitting, supply, or equipment sales or rentals within a park.
+• A non-competitive Commercial Use Permit (CUP) is required for anyone conducting commercial activities (as defined in 11 AAC 12.340(19) *) within any park lands and waters.

-A person may not provide professional guide services within the Kenai River Special Management Area without first obtaining a valid Kenai River permit issued by the division.
-This permit is only valid for the calendar year in which it was issued.
+A person may not provide professional guide services within the Kenai River Special Management Area without first obtaining, in advance, a valid Kenai River Guide permit issued by the division.
+The permit is only valid for the calendar year in which it was issued.
 Requirements for a Kenai River guide permit can be found under 11 AAC 20.885.

 To complete this application you must provide: